egovernments/egov-smartcity-suite/README.md

   ```
    $ cd <JBOSS_HOME>/bin/
-   $ nohup ./standalone.sh -Dspring.profiles.active=production -b 0.0.0.0 &
+   $ nohup ./standalone.sh -b 0.0.0.0 &

   ```
-  In Mac OS, it may also required to specify `-Djboss.modules.system.pkgs=org.jboss.byteman`
+  In Mac OSx, it may also required to specify `-Djboss.modules.system.pkgs=org.jboss.byteman`

   `-b 0.0.0.0` only required if application accessed using IP address or  domain name.